nagygr/rustman/rust.md

 ## Effective error handling

 It is customary and very comfortable to use the `?` operator to pass errors up the call stack in functions.
-The catch is that this only works if all the call that have this operator return the exact same error type.
+The catch is that this only works if all the calls that have this operator return the exact same error type.

 A possible solution to this is to not return `Error` but a boxed, `dyn Error`